AdamScherlis/adamscherlis.github.io/posts/grapefruit/index.md

 The relevant component of grapefruit juice -- or "GFJ", if you want to sound like a hip pharmacodynamicist -- is the furanocoumarins, a class of mildly-toxic chemicals related to coumarin.
 (Coumarin is present in some kinds of cinnamon; it's also why tonka beans are illegal in the US.)
 Furanocoumarins can [irreversibly](https://www.bmj.com/content/346/bmj.f1) inhibit CYP enzymes, especially CYP3A4; at that point you have to wait for your liver to produce more enzymes, which takes days.

 The effect sizes here are not small.
 A review by [Hanley et al (2011)](https://pmc.ncbi.nlm.nih.gov/articles/PMC3071161/) demonstrates that for patients drinking moderate amounts of grapefruit juice, the blood concentration (AUC, i.e. integrated over time) is more than doubled for many drugs; in some cases it may increase by a factor of ten (although studies vary a lot).

-Many of these numbers got asterisks for "administration of GFJ in a manner deemed to be inconsistent with usual dietary consumption"; poking through a few papers, this typically means that they made their research subjects drink glasses of double-strength grapefruit juice three times a day (or "DS GFJ tid", as the kids say) for a few days.
+On the other hand, many of these numbers got asterisks for "administration of GFJ in a manner deemed to be inconsistent with usual dietary consumption"; poking through a few papers, this typically means that they made their research subjects drink glasses of double-strength grapefruit juice three times a day (or "DS GFJ tid", as the kids say) for a few days.
 There are also some "acute GFJ exposure" annotations.
 Don't be too reassured; a single glass of single-strength GFJ is enough to have large effects in many cases.
+They conclude that "[f]or the majority of patients, complete avoidance of grapefruit juice is unwarranted", but it's not clear to me why they think so.

 (Furanocoumarins also inhibit membrane transport proteins; independently of any CYP effects, this can make drugs less effective.)